 Publishing date: Sep 2019

-One of my favorite books about the island which covers the history of Crete from the very beginning, since the Stone Age until today.
+One of my favorite books about the island covers the history of Crete from the very beginning, from the Stone Age until today.

-If you want to learn about what was going on Minoan Crete but also under the rule of the Mycenaeans, Dorians, Romans, Byzantines, Arabs, Venetians, Ottoman Turks and, the Third Reich, but also about Crete’s contemporary history, this is a fantastic book I’ve read more than once.
+If you want to learn about what was going on in Minoan Crete but also under the rule of the Mycenaeans, Dorians, Romans, Byzantines, Arabs, Venetians, Ottoman Turks, and, the Third Reich, but also about Crete’s contemporary history, this is a fantastic book I’ve read more than once.

 Art and History of Crete